michoy/pineapple/README.md

 topics as the class progresses.
 Do you teach a new course?
 No problem, with Pineapple you can adjust and fix issues on the fly.
 Maintaining an established course?
 Perfect, fine-tuning has never been easier.

+## Instructions
+This installation of pineapple runns a django test server.

+Requirements:
+* MySQL installed
+* Python with Django installed

 ## TODO'S
 * Overview: if the course name does not exist, notify the user.
 * Improved statistics